'These images show the reality of not wearing sunscreen' - skin cancer survivor James

 Contact the Irish Cancer Society Support Line

-If you are worried that cancer might run in your family, call our Support Line on Freephone 1800 200 700 to speak to one of our cancer nurses in confidence or download our free factsheet on cancer and genes.
+Call our Support Line on Freephone 1800 200 700 to speak to one of our cancer nurses in confidence.

 For more information